samsmithnz/StreamlinedRepo/README.md

 # StreamlinedRepo
-An experiment to automate aspects of my development process in GitHub
+An experiment to automate aspects of my development process in GitHub and beyond

 1. [X] **Create a PR when pushing a branch.**
     - If the PR already exists, don't recreate it.